-The following discussion is a summary of U.S. federal income tax considerations generally applicable to the ownership and disposition of the ADSs or Class A ordinary shares acquired by U.S. Holders (as defined below) pursuant to our initial public offering.
+The following discussion is a summary of U.S. federal income tax considerations generally applicable to U.S. Holders (as defined below) of the ownership and disposition of the ADSs or Class A ordinary shares.
 This discussion applies only to U.S. Holders that hold the ADSs or Class A ordinary shares as capital assets (generally, property held for investment).
 This discussion is based on the U.S. Internal Revenue Code of 1986, as amended (the "Code"), U.S. Treasury regulations promulgated thereunder (the "Regulations"), published positions of the Internal Revenue Service (the "IRS"), court decisions and other applicable authorities, all as currently in effect as of the date hereof and all of which are subject to change or differing interpretations (possibly with retroactive effect).
 There can be no assurance that the IRS or a court will not take a contrary position with respect to any U.S. federal income tax considerations described below.